Publish to web from Power BI

 With Power BI's Publish to web option, you can easily embed interactive Power BI visualizations online, such as in blog posts, websites, through emails or social media, from any device.
 You can also easily edit, update, refresh, or unshare your published visuals.

-When you use Publish to web, the report or visual you publish can be viewed by anyone on the Internet.
-There is no authentication used when viewing these reports.
-Only use Publish to web with reports and data that the anyone on the Internet (unauthenticated members of the public) should be able to see.
-This includes detail level data that is aggregated in your reports.
-Before publishing this report, ensure you have the right to share the data and visualizations publicly.
+When you use Publish to web, anyone on the Internet can view your published report or visual.
+This requires no authentication and includes viewing detail level data your reports aggregate.
+Before publishing a report, make sure it is okay for you to share the data and visualizations publicly.
 Do not publish confidential or proprietary information.
 If in doubt, check your organization's policies before publishing.

 How to use Publish to Web

-Publish to web is available on reports in your personal or group workspaces that you can edit.
-You cannot use Publish to web with reports that were shared with you, or reports that rely on row level security to secure the data.
+Publish to web is available for reports you can edit in your personal and group workspaces.
+It isn't available for reports shared with you, or ones relying on row level security to secure data.
 See the Limitations section below for a complete list of cases where Publish to web isn't supported.
 Review the Warning earlier in this article before using Publish to web.

 The following steps describe how to use Publish to web.

-On a report in your workspace that you can edit, select File > Publish to web.
+Open a report in your workspace that you can edit and select File > Publish to web.

-Review the content on the dialog, and select Create embed code as shown in the following dialog.
+Review the dialog content and select Create embed code.

-Review the warning, shown in the following dialog, and confirm that the data is okay to embed in a public website.
-If so, select Publish.
+Review the warning, as shown here, and confirm that the data is okay to embed in a public website.
+If it is, select Publish.

-A dialog appears that provides a link that can be sent in email, embedded in code (such as an iFrame), or that you can paste directly into your web page or blog.
+A dialog appears with a link.
+You can send this link in an email, embed it in code such as an iFrame, or paste it directly into a web page or blog.

 You can only create one embed code for each report.